okuujustin/How-Annual_members-and-Casual_riders-use-Cyclistics-Differently/README.md

 ## BUSINESS TASK STATEMENT
 **To ascertain how annual members and casual riders use bikes differently.**
+**This a case study for my Google Data Analytics certificate Course**

 ## EXECUTIVE SUMMARY
 Cyclistic  is a bike-share program owned by Cyclistics Bikeshare Company with more than 5,800 bicycles and 600 docking stations.